-Comprehensive Coverage: Amount paid for damage to your car, after deductible is met, that is caused by hazards other than collision, such as fire, theft, explosion, windstorm, hail, water or contact with an animal.
+Amount paid for damage to your car, after deductible is met, that is caused by hazards other than collision.
+For example, fire, theft, explosion, windstorm, hail, water or contact with an animal.

-Deductible: Amount that must be paid out of pocket by the insured, for covered losses, before the insurance company pays a claim.
+Amount that must be paid out of pocket by the insured for covered losses before the insurance company pays a claim.

-Depreciation: Financial calculation that insurance companies use to identify the Actual Cash Value of the asset, in the event it is determined to be a total loss.
+Financial calculation that insurance companies use to identify the Actual Cash Value of the asset in the event it is determined to be a total loss.

-Medical Payments Coverage: It is the total amount that the insurance company will pay to cover medical expenses and funeral bills, incurred by you and your passengers, in the event of an accident, regardless of who is at fault.
+It is the total amount that the insurance company will pay to cover medical expenses and funeral bills, incurred by you and your passengers.
+This is in the event of an accident, regardless of who is at fault.

 Please refer to Auto Insurance Glossary for more details.
 It is critical that you understand these terms and conditions to be adequately insured, and to not pay for coverage you don’t need.